emanlove/testbash2022-challenges/README.md

 [The UI Challenge](https://www.ministryoftesting.com/challenges/16) asks of us ...

->how you would mitigate the following risk:
+>... how you would mitigate the following risk:
 >
 >An admin user is unable to see and read the message in the admin portal
 >